ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 .. todo::

   List the risk-outcome relationships that will be included in the risk effects model for this risk factor.
 Note whether the outcome in a risk-outcome relationship is a standard GBD risk-outcome relationship or is a custom relationship we are modeling for our simulation.

+The relative risk of each LBWSG category in GBD is for *all-cause mortality* in the early and late neonatal period.
+However, GBD identifies only a *subset* of causes (not *all* causes) that are affected by LBWSG, listed in the :ref:`affected entities table above <lbwsg_affected_causes_table_gbd_2019>`.
+Therefore, despite the RR's being measured for *all*-cause mortality, **we are interested in applying the relative risks only to the cause-specific mortality rates of the causes that GBD considers to be affected by LBWSG.**

+We will follow the same strategy detailed in the :ref:`GBD 2017 LBWSG documentation <riks_effects_vivarium_section>`, with modifications to account for the continuous relative risk function defined by the interpolation method described above.

 .. list-table:: Risk Outcome Relationships for Vivarium
    :widths: 5 5 5 5 5